javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

 ## Range selection methods

-There are many convenience methods to manipulate ranges.
+There are many convenient methods to manipulate ranges.

 We've already seen `setStart` and `setEnd`, here are other similar methods.